karamalie/karamalie/README.md

 What i do?

-- i write typescript, build node libraies, i also do front-end work with tailwind. used to do devops, did geospatial data visualisation for some time, im quite handy. people generally use me like a swiss army knife i think.
+- i write typescript, build node libraies, i also do front-end work with tailwind. used to do devops, did geospatial data visualisation for some time.

 Stuff i built